cmmonaco/my-website/_portfolio/connect_steam_2018.md

     image_path: /assets/project-assets/connect_steam-2018/connect_steam_3.jpg
     alt: "rack in use"
 ---
-At Drew Charter School, we had an idea that all parts of the school should be inspirational.
+At Drew Charter School, we had the idea that all parts of the school should be inspirational to our students.
 This includes the hallways, where we envisioned a children's museum-like atmosphere with interactive elements.
-One such element is this custom build "Connect STEAM" game- an over-sized take on the popular Connect-4 game.
-Made from CNC-cut plywood panels and tokens, the game measurses about 5 feet tall and 8 feet wide.
-Rather than just two different color tokens, this game features five different color tokens corresponding to each letter in S-T-E-A-M. Players are incouraged to either spell out STEAM, match colors, or make up their own rules.
+One such element is this custom built "Connect STEAM"; an over-sized take on the popular Connect-4 game.
+Made from CNC-cut plywood panels, the game measurses about 5 feet tall and 8 feet wide.
+Rather than just two different color tokens, this game features five different color tokens corresponding to each letter in S-T-E-A-M. Players are encouraged to either spell out STEAM, match colors, or make up their own rules.

 {% include gallery caption="" %}